 This analysis represents the first stock assessment that has been conducted for Big Skate.
-The current management of the stock is based on an OFL estimate calculated from a proxy for F{MSY} and average survey biomass from the WCGBT Survey during the years 2010-2012 (Taylor IG and Cope, J and Hamel O and Thorson, J 2013).
+The current management of the stock is based on an OFL estimate calculated from a proxy for F{MSY} and average survey biomass from the WCGBT Survey during the years 2010-2012 (Taylor et al. 2013).
 The F{MSY} estimate was based on the product of an assumed F{MSY}/M ratio and an M estimate of 0.162 based on the maximum age of 26 reported by McFarlane and King (GA et al. 2006).
 Values were sampled from an assumed distribution around all these quantities to develop a measure of uncertainty around the OFL estimate.